infobip/mobile-messaging-sdk-ios/README.md

     > #### Notice
     > CocoaLumberjack logging used by default, in order to use other logging or switch it off follow [this guide](https://github.com/infobip/mobile-messaging-sdk-ios/wiki/How-to-install-the-SDK-without-CocoaLumberjack%3F).

-    If you use Carthage, see [Integration via Carthage](https://github.com/infobip/mobile-messaging-sdk-ios/wiki/Integration-via-Carthage) guide.
+    If you use Carthage, see <a href="https://github.com/infobip/mobile-messaging-sdk-ios/wiki/Integration-via-Carthage" target="_blank">Integration via Carthage</a> guide.

 4. Import the library into your AppDelegate file: